theobald-software/theobald-software.github.io/_includes/_content/en/sap-customizing/install-report-custom-function-module.md

-The report component requires the installation of a Z-function module on your SAP system.<br>
+The report component requires the installation of a custom function module in your SAP system.<br>

-If you are unable to install the Z function module yourself, ask your SAP Basis department for help.

 ### Installation with an SAP transport
 Installation of the function module using the transport request *thtrans.zip* supplied. <br>